Palace Hotel, San Francisco: The original Palace Hotel (1875–1906)

-"A palace truly!
-Where shall we find its equal?
-Windsor Hotel, good-bye! you must yield the palm to your great Western rival, as far as structure goes, though in all other respects you may keep the foremost place.
-There is no other hotel building in the world equal to this.
-The court of the Grand at Paris is poor compared to that of the Palace.
-Its general effect at night, when brilliantly lighted, is superb; its furniture, rooms and appointments are all fine, but then it tells you all over it was built to "whip all creation," and the millions of its lucky owner enabled him to triumph." ....
-Andrew Carnegie, Round the World Free guided tours of the hotel are led by volunteers of the San Francisco City Guides, a program of the San Francisco Public Library.
+The Palace Hotel in San Francisco was praised by industrialist Andrew Carnegie in his travelogue Round the World, where he described the building as unmatched worldwide in its structural design compared to contemporary establishments such as the Windsor Hotel and the Grand Hotel in Paris.
+Free guided tours of the hotel are offered by volunteers from San Francisco City Guides, a program operated under the San Francisco Public Library.

 Although the hotel survived the initial damage from the early morning April 18, 1906, San Francisco earthquake, by late that afternoon it had been consumed by the subsequent fires.
 Notably, tenor Enrico Caruso (who had sung the role of Don José in Carmen the night before) was staying in the hotel at the time of the quake, and swore never to return to the city.
 The urban legend is Caruso, "stood in his nightshirt holding a personally autographed photograph of President Theodore Roosevelt and demanded special treatment."